eum2o/planning-poker/README.md

 For more information on contributing to GitHub projects, please see https://docs.github.com/en/get-started/quickstart/contributing-to-projects.
 Your contributions are appreciated, and thank you for considering to collaborate with this project!

 ## Developer Hints
 The [server.js](server.js) manages the state of all users and estimations to ensure consistency among clients.
-Clients send updates to the server which runs with [Express](https://expressjs.com/) (port 5000), and receive server updates via [socket.io](https://socket.io/) (port 3001).

 ### Useful Resources
 * https://socket.io/docs/v4/emit-cheatsheet/